-Our Murloc Paladin deck list guide features the best deck list for Season 66 of Hearthstone (September 2019), the beginning of Saviors of Uldum.
+Our Murloc Paladin deck list guide features the best deck list for Season 69 of Hearthstone (December 2019), the beginning of Descent of Dragons.
 You can also find some general strategy advice and a breakdown of the deck’s key combos, but we will continue to add more over time.

 When Tip the Scales was introduced, it didn’t look particularly strong.
 8 mana is a chunky commitment, and even with the potential of Prismatic Lens discounting it, many didn’t see summoning 7 Murlocs from your deck to be a game-breaking play.